asset-pipe/v3-poc/server/doc/urls.md

 ## Import Maps

-An import map hold a mapping or a set of mappings between ECMA Script Module (ESM) bare imports a alias of a package.
+An import map hold a mapping or a set of mappings between ECMA Script Module (ESM) bare imports a alias of a package. import maps specification is defined here: https://github.com/WICG/import-maps

 ### Method: `GET`